 Following the search, the Examiner issues an examination report or office action if they have any objections to the application.
 At this point, it may be necessary to argue with the Examiner, and/or amend the application to convince the Examiner the case is allowable.
 Once a case is ready for grant, it may be necessary to undergo formal grant procedures, including payment of grant fees, depending on the particular requirements in the country in question.
 Your attorney will be able to advise further on the requirements of each particular country.

 Once a patent has been granted, it may be possible for third parties to oppose the grant of your patent.
 For example, in Europe, there is a 9 month period post grant in which a third party may oppose your patent.
 In order to keep your granted patent you may be required to make a defence of the patent at the European Patent Office, which can cost several thousands of pounds.
 Other countries have similar provisions and your attorney will be able to advise further if this is of particular concern.

 In most countries, it is necessary to pay renewal fees to keep a patent or patent application pending.
 When renewal fees become due is specific to each country and we can advise further as required.
 For example, in the UK, patent renewals only become due on grant of the application.

 In Europe, renewal fees are due at the European Patent Office when a patent application is pending, and at national patent offices once a patent has been granted.

-Once they have your details, they will send you reminders regarding any renewals due, together with offering their renewals payment service.
-We recommend using the services of CPA Global Limited in order to ensure that you do not inadvertently lose any patent rights through failure to pay renewal fees.
+Once Clarivate has your details, they will send you reminders regarding any renewals due, together with details of their renewals payment service.

 There are a number of companies that send out unsolicited mail to applicants following publication of their patent application, typically requesting payment in order to maintain the patent application or include it on a register.
 If you receive unsolicited requests for payment, it may be a scam.